Skip to main content

 poetry run pytest tests/test_ipfs.py::test_upload_file

-5. Building and Testing the Package
+4. Building the Package

 If you want to test the exact package that will be uploaded to PyPI: